 After that, you will be asked to perform a quick video verification.
 You’ll need to repeat an on-screen sentence while holding your passport next to your face.
 Within a couple of minutes, the Starling system should be able to validate your identity.

 Step 4: Source of Funds

-Also in-line with anti-money laundering regulations, you will need to specify where your Starling account funds will be coming from.
+Also in-line with anti-money laundering regulations, you will may to specify where your Starling account funds will be coming from.
 For example, this includes a monthly salary, investment income, or rental income.

 Step 5: Fund Your Account